omkarcloud/google-maps-scraper/README.md

 Download results in various formats (CSV, JSON, Excel) using the export button.

-### ❓ What are various search strategies, which one to use?
+### ❓ What are the various search strategies, and which one should I use?

 There are 5 kinds of search strategies:
 - Fast (Default)